AdobeDocs/marketo.en/help/marketo/getting-started/temp-getting-started-area/admin.md

 <tbody>
   <tr>
     <td>Treasure Chest </td>
-    <td><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/settings/enable-or-disable-treasure-chest-features.html">Enable Treasure Chest</a> to experiment with piloting features.  <br>Determine the features that you want to turn on or off. </td>
+    <td><li><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/settings/enable-or-disable-treasure-chest-features.html">Enable Treasure Chest</a> to experiment with piloting features.</li>
+    <li>Determine the features that you want to turn on or off.</li></td>
   </tr>
   <tr>
     <td>Campaign Inspector </td>
-    <td><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/settings/campaign-inspector.html">Turn on Campaign Inspector</a> to view all your Smart Campaigns at once. </td>
+    <td><li><a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/settings/campaign-inspector.html">Turn on Campaign Inspector</a> to view all your Smart Campaigns at once.</li></td>
   </tr>
 </tbody>
 </table>